EmmaJane22/HappyCamper/TEST.md

 ## Lighthouse

+Responsivity tests were carried out using Google Chrome DevTools throughout the project.
 The site has been run through the Lighthouse test on Google Developer Tools and achieved the following results:

 Desktop - Home Page <br>